CGATOxford/UMI-tools/doc/index.rst

 * whitelist:
    **Builds a whitelist of the 'real' cell barcodes**
       This is useful for droplet-based single cell RNA-Seq where the identity of the true cell barcodes is unknown.
-Whitelist can then be used to filter with extract (see below)
+The whitelist can then be used to filter cell barcodes with extract (see below)

 * extract:
    **Flexible removal of UMI sequences from fastq reads.**